liting0902/liting_cv_next/README.md

     -   Public to general users, read-only pages.
 -   [Admin page](https://cv-liting.vercel.app/admin)
     -   Allow authorized users to crud data through cloud-hosted database(firestore).
-    -   Authentication processed via phone number.(Only available for Taiwanese mobile operators).
+    -   Authentication processed via phone number(OTP through message).(Only available for Taiwanese mobile operators).
     -   Please note the pages are for demonstration, data accessibility is only on client side, any updated data WON'T be saved to database.(Only specific users can modify database)